symeta/realtime-dw-prototype/README.md

 );
 ```

-insert another 2 records into mysql table:
+## Insert another 2 records into mysql table:

 ```sql
 insert into `order` (`id`) values('22');
 insert into `order` (`id`) values('23');
 ```

-observe from the fink terminal
+## Bbserve from the fink terminal

 ```sql
 Flink SQL> select * from tb1;